Exclusivity Clause: Everything You Need to Know

 How Long Does an Exclusivity Clause Last?

-The duration of an exclusivity clause depends on what is written into the contract.
+The duration of an exclusivity clause depends on what is written in the contract.
 It can be as short as a few months or as long as several years.
 Most do not extend beyond 5-10 years, but it depends on the parties involved.

 Do I Have to Sign an Exclusivity Clause?